 Online Courses Don’t Require a Co-Founder

 Unlike creating a software product, engineering a physical product, or delivering a complex service, you usually don’t require a co-founder to create, launch, and sell an online course.
 You can do it all by yourself as long as you know the content well enough to teach it.

 Building your online course by yourself means you get full say over how the content is presented and how you deal with customers.
 You don’t have to compromise or bargain with anyone.
 Most importantly, when the money starts blowing in, you get to keep everything.

 Now that you understand the benefits of creating your own online course (whether you create one as its own business or add one as an additional product to your existing business), we strongly encourage you to start today.
-All you need is WordPress, WP Simple Pay, and Restrict Content Pro to get started with minimal cost.
+All you need is WordPress and WP Simple Pay to get started with minimal cost.